PUBLICATION

 for typos and compliance with relevant style rules.
 As the macro is only designed to draw your

-attention to potential issues, you may need to refer to the Glossary, Inquiry style guide,
+potential issues, you may need to refer to the Glossary, Inquiry style guide,

 Publication Process Guide, and AGLC to verify applicable rules and confirm whether or not any